dvdlite/dvdlite.co/src/pages/shows.md

 permalink: /shows/index.html
 layout: page
 ---
-:tv: Homestead Rescue, Season 10
-:tv: Homestead Rescue, Season 9
-:tv: Homestead Rescue, Season 8
-:tv: Homestead Rescue, Season 7
+Shows I've watched:
-:tv: Homestead Rescue, Season 6
+:tv: Homestead Rescue, Seasons 1-11
-:tv: Formula 1: Drive to Survive, Season 6
+:tv: Formula 1: Drive to Survive, Seasons 1-6

-:tv: Homestead Rescue, Season 5
+Many more to come, of course!
+These are just what I've watched since I started more careful tracking in 2024.